 Most of the copywriters I know are very talented people and can do most of the things listed above.
 They’re also very nice, helpful and will do their utmost to meet your copy needs.

 So, if you’re ready for high-quality content, with most of the bells and whistles, that’s delivered with a smile and doesn’t cost the earth, contact me or check out The Clever Copywriting Community Directory.
-There’s close to 200 copywriters listed there — with different specialties and services — and all of them do more than ‘just write content’.
+There’s around 300 copywriters listed there — with different specialties and services — and all of them do more than ‘just write content’.